 The Guggenheim Museum is in itself a work of art.
 It's a beautiful sight from the outside, with its titanium panels gleaming in the sun next to the Bilbao estuary.
 But we also recommend a visit inside, where you can see works by some of the most famous contemporary artists.©

 The first work by the architect Oscar Niemeyer in Spain is situated in the town of Avilés, in Asturias.
 It is a cultural centre that has different architectural spaces that are distinctive for their design and functionality.
 Enjoy some of the activities and then go up to the sightseeing tower, from which you can see the whole town.

 To finish the Way of Saint James you have to cross the Pórtico de la Gloria doorway in Santiago Cathedral.
 The monument is an important Romanesque building and combines other architectural styles such as Baroque, Plateresque and Neoclassical.
-Try not to miss the swinging of the incense burner, the "botafumeiro" (every Friday at 7.30pm).
+If you get a chance, see the giant incense censer in action - the botafumeiro (usually on certain religious feast days, but you can also request and pay for a demonstration at the Pilgrims Office).
 It's simply spectacular.
 The city's old quarter has been designated a World Heritage Site by UNESCO.

 The world's oldest transporter bridge is in Vizcaya.
 The bridge was the first to connect both sides of the river without disrupting boat traffic, thanks to a hanging gondola that moves from one side to the other of the Nervión River.
 Don't miss the chance to discover a bridge that has the UNESCO World Heritage designation.©